 - Warning (10 – 14 penalty points)

-– Withdrawal of licence (21 and above penalty points)
+- Withdrawal of license (21 and above penalty points)

 Nigeria road traffic signs are divided into the following categories;

 A. Warning Signs – Warning signs are usually triangular in shape, with yellow or white background, black inscription, and red border.
-Another variety is the ‘Give Way’ or ‘Yield’ sign, which is an upside down triangle.
-As the name implies, it is a sign that warns of you about what is ahead, or instructional warning about a certain situation.
+Another variety is the ‘Give Way’ or ‘Yield’ sign, which is an upside-down triangle.
+As the name implies, they are signs that warn you about what is ahead.
+They can also give instructional warning about a certain situation.

 B. Regulatory Signs – Regulatory signs can be prohibitive, or mandatory.

 (i) Regulatory Signs (Prohibitive): These signs are usually circular in shape with yellow or white background, black inscription, and red border.
 Another variety is the STOP sign, which is octagonal in shape.
-The stop signs requires that you stop your vehicle completely whenever you see it.
+The STOP sign requires that you stop your vehicle completely whenever you see it.
 Generally, prohibitive signs give instructions that are prohibitive in nature.

-(ii) Regulatory Signs (Mandatory): Regulatory signs are usually circular with blue background, white inscription, and sometimes with white border.
+(ii) Regulatory Signs (Mandatory): Regulatory signs are usually circular with a blue background, white inscription, and sometimes with a white border.
 They give positive instructions.

-C. Informative Signs : These signs are usually rectangular in shape with green background, and provide guidance or information while on the highway.
+C. Informative Signs – These signs are usually rectangular in shape with a green background, and they provide guidance or information while on the highway.

-Now these signs are shown in full below.
-All traffic signs are labelled at the bottom.
+These signs are shown in full below.
+All traffic signs are labelled at the bottom;

 And many more …